MolE11

 goggles.
 Do not loose one granule or touch one.

-Open the canister above the tray, close it immediately after
+Open the canister above the tray, close it immediately after transferring 0,4 g to the

 bottle.